West PC-800

-The West PC-800 is a home computer introduced by Norwegian company West Computer AS in 1984.
+The West PC-800 was a home computer introduced by Norwegian company West Computer AS in 1984.
 The computer was designed as an alarm center allowing use of several CPUs (6502, Z80, 8086, 68000) and operating systems.
 The company introduced an IBM PC compatible in early 1986 and the West PC-800 line was phased out.

 History

 West Computer AS was founded in late 1983 by Tov Westby, Terje Holen and Geir Ståle Sætre.
 In early 1984, the company presented its computer then called Sherlock at the Mikrodata'84 fair.
-The new computer had both 6502 and Z80 CPUs, promised rich expansion capabilities and included two rather unusual features: a wireless keyboard and an alarm device reporting fire, flood or burglary via phone and the built-in modem.
+The new computer had both 6502 and Z80 CPUs, promised rich expansion capabilities and included two rather unusual features: a wireless keyboard and an alarm device, which could report fire, flood or burglary via phone and the built-in modem.
 The machine was released in Autumn 1984 at the Sjølyst "Home and Hobby" fair.
-West PC 800 did not sell as well as expected, probably due to weak Apple II position in Norway, and West Computer AS announced in late 1985 an IBM PC compatible West PC 1600.
+The West PC 800 did not sell as well as expected, probably due to weak Apple II position in Norway, and West Computer AS announced in late 1985 the IBM PC compatible West PC 1600.

-In March 1985, price of basic computer was NOK10,200.
-Additional package with one floppy disk drive (200 KB unformatted capacity), 3 applications and 3 games was available for NOK3,750 and another floppy disk drive for NOK3,300.
+In March 1985, the price of the basic computer was NOK10,200.
+An additional package with one floppy disk drive (200 KB unformatted capacity), 3 applications and 3 games was available for NOK3,750 and another floppy disk drive for NOK3,300.